apache/flink/docs/content/docs/connectors/table/formats/maxwell.md

 {{< label "Format: Serialization Schema" >}}
 {{< label "Format: Deserialization Schema" >}}

 [Maxwell](https://maxwells-daemon.io/) is a CDC (Changelog Data Capture) tool that can stream changes in real-time from MySQL into Kafka, Kinesis and other streaming connectors.
-Maxwell provides a unified format schema for changelog and supports to serialize messages using JSON.
+Maxwell provides a unified format schema for changelog and supports serializing messages using JSON.

-Flink supports to interpret Maxwell JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
+Flink supports interpreting Maxwell JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
 This is useful in many cases to leverage this feature, such as
  - synchronizing incremental data from databases to other systems
  - auditing logs
  - real-time materialized views on databases
  - temporal join changing history of a database table and so on.

-Flink also supports to encode the INSERT/UPDATE/DELETE messages in Flink SQL as Maxwell JSON messages, and emit to external systems like Kafka.
+Flink also supports encoding the INSERT/UPDATE/DELETE messages in Flink SQL as Maxwell JSON messages, and emit to external systems like Kafka.
 However, currently Flink can't combine UPDATE_BEFORE and UPDATE_AFTER into a single UPDATE message.
 Therefore, Flink encodes UPDATE_BEFORE and UDPATE_AFTER as DELETE and INSERT Maxwell messages.

 Dependencies